My depression wore argyle,

 everything I owned into an Audi

-Quattro and drove it to Boston,
+Quattro and drove to Boston,

 arriving there New Year’s eve,